Upper Wheel Fairings - Patent US 9,878,745

 Slices Through Headwinds

-- Enhances Steering Traction for Greater Control and Safety
+- Enhancing Steering Traction for Greater Control and Safety

 Be one of the first to slice through headwinds using our revolutionary AERODEFENDER™ Wheel Fairings.
 When cycling against even a modest headwind, you will immediately notice that you are simply faster.
 Will you consider our campaign?
 Check out our video gallery of downhill coasting tests before you decide!